-Funding for the pilot sites was provided primarily through in-kind services or funds from fire departments or approved operating budgets of private providers of EMS services.
+Funding for the pilot sites is provided primarily through in-kind services or funds from fire departments or approved operating budgets of private providers of EMS services.
 Two sites - Orange County's Alternate Destination - Urgent Care project and Solano's post-discharge project - received grants from health care systems that participated in their pilot projects.
+In 2020, the CARESTAR Foundation provided each of the 14 active pilot sites with an unrestricted grant of \$30,000 to sustain their work.